jaydeepborkar/Assisted-Memorization/README.md

 **Privacy Ripple Effects from Adding or Removing Personal Information in Language Model Training**
 Jaydeep Borkar, Matthew Jagielski, Katherine Lee, Niloofar Mireshghallah, David A. Smith, and Christopher A. Choquette-Choo
-https://arxiv.org/abs/2502.15680
+In Findings of the Association for Computational Linguistics (ACL) 2025 https://arxiv.org/abs/2502.15680

 ## Software